7 Tips That Will Quickly Improve Your Singing Voice

 Your vocal chords need to be warm, relaxed and lubricated to perform to their full potential.

-As a rule, drink warm or room temperature liquids (avoid hot or cold drinks).
+As a rule, to improve your singing voice, drink warm or room temperature liquids (avoid hot or cold drinks).
 Herbal teas are also helpful, as is warm water and honey.
 Onion syrup is also an industry secret.

 Avoid dairy, citrus fruits, caffeine and alcohol before singing.